lucafilippodangelo/MERN_002B_db_playground/README.md

 NOTES "mongoose".
 Library that builds up on mongo drivers.
 - installation -> "npm install --save mongoose"
 - "mongoose" requires as first step to create a scheme.
 See models->product.js
+- NOTE: not possible to work with ObjectID directly, need to convert first to string